-Learn about the Finance Team at The Indianapolis Local Public Improvement Bond Bank, including our Executive Director & General Counsel, Associate Director & Chief Compliance Officer, and Chief Financial Officer.
+Learn about the Finance Team at The Indianapolis Local Public Improvement Bond Bank, including our Executive Director & General Counsel, Deputy Director, and Chief Financial Officer.

 Laurie Canatsey has been employed with the Bond Bank since October 2000.
 She served as the Finance Assistant from October 2000 to June 2005 before being promoted to Finance Manager.
 Since February 2020, Laurie serves as the Chief Financial Officer for the Bond Bank.
 Her previous professional experience includes administrative positions with the Indiana Health Professions Bureau and the Indiana Family & Social Services Administration.
 She proudly served in the United States Marine Corps from 1993-1995.
 She holds a Bachelor’s Degree and a Graduate Certificate in Public Management from Indiana University (IUPUI campus).
 Ms. Canatsey currently serves on the board of the Warren Arts and Education Foundation.